deepv24/Rbac-User-Service-Backend-Assignment/README.md

    git clone https://github.com/deepv24/Rbac-User-Service-Backend-Assignment.git
    cd Rbac-User-Service-Backend-Assignment

+2. Update application-local.yml

-2. Change the property in application.properties
+Alternatively, update the following fields in application-local.yml:

-    for local: spring.profiles.active- local
-    for docker: spring.profiles.active - docker
+yaml
+spring:
+  datasource:
+    username: your_mysql_username
+    password: your_mysql_password

+---

+### Docker Users (No Changes Needed)

+For Docker-based setup, credentials are automatically configured via docker-compose.yml:

+bash
+docker-compose up --build

 3. Please insure before running the application Zookeper and Kafka Should be running
-      Docker desktop should be running in your env
+      Docker desktop should be running in your env MYSQL is running in your enviournment

-4. Install dependencies and run the application:
+5. Install dependencies and run the application:

    Using Maven: